SEARCH

 Ghana

 In 1998 in Ghana, Samuel Nkrumah Yeboah (called Powerful in Ghana) a drum maker, master drummer, and performing artist had started an NGO called Nkabom Artiste and Craftspeople Association.
 Nkabom was conducting work with street children through the arts.
 Samuel was teaching and making drums.
 He was buying drum shells from a village called Okurase in the eastern region.
 He saw the great need in Okurase and had in mind to help the village and to then reach out to many villages with what was learned.
 The leaders in Okurase had ideas on how to change their plight but the resources to do so did not exist.
-Samuel received a contact and a drum order from Dr. Cynthia Cupit Swenson and Ida Taylor with Djole African Dance and Drum Company in Charleston, South Carolina.
+Samuel received a contact and a drum order from Drs.
+Cynthia Cupit Swenson and Ida Taylor with Djole African Dance and Drum Company in Charleston, South Carolina.

 America

-In 1998, through a Medical University of South Carolina (MUSC) Healthy South Carolina Initiative, Dr. Cynthia Cupit Swenson of the Division of Global and Community Health of MUSC joined with Ida Taylor of the Union Heights neighborhood and Gethsemani Community Center to carry out a community violence prevention project called Neighborhood Solutions in a high crime neighborhood.
-Over the next three years the Union Heights neighborhood experienced dramatic reductions in substance abuse and criminal activity and increases in school attendance among youth and families who participated in the Neighborhood Project and an 80% reduction in calls for police service.
+In 1998, through a Medical University of South Carolina (MUSC) Healthy South Carolina Initiative, Dr. Cynthia Cupit Swenson of MUSC’s Psychiatry Department joined with Ida Taylor of the Union Heights neighborhood and Gethsemani Community Center to carry out a community violence prevention project called Neighborhood Solutions in the Union Heights community.
+Over the next three years and as a result of this project, the Union Heights neighborhood experienced dramatic reductions in substance use and criminal activity and increases in school attendance among youth and families who participated in Neighborhood Solutions and an 80% reduction in calls for police service.
 The community started a nonprofit (501c3 called Gethsemani Circle of Friends – named for the local community center) to sustain their activities.
-During the Neighborhood Project, the community desired positive activities that resonated with their culture and began lessons in West African dance and drumming for children.
-The children rapidly learned the dances and showed talent.
-The dancing and drumming are part of their cultural heritage.
-Sullivan’s Island, just across the water from Charleston was the site of the landing of slave ships from West Africa.
-People who were enslaved in Ghana were brought to Charleston and their culture added richly to the current fabric of the city and the region.
-The children’s group called Djole, needed authentic, professional drums.
-Todd Chas of the Coastal Community Foundation introduced the group to Samuel Nkrumah Yeboah, a drum maker and performing artist in Ghana.
-A drum order was placed.
-The drums traveled from Ghana to Charleston, South Carolina.
+During the Neighborhood Project, the community desired positive activities that resonated with their Gullah-Geechee culture that is based on a West African heritage.

 Check out his video by Adam Parker of the Charleston Post and Courier:

-The Link
+The United Link